bcbio/bcbio-nextgen/docs/contents/cwl.rst

 bcbio runs on the `DNAnexus platform <https://www.dnanexus.com/>`_ by converting bcbio generated CWL into DNAnexus workflows and apps using `dx-cwl <https://github.com/dnanexus/dx-cwl>`_.
-This is currently in development and we welcome feedback and suggestions on the workflow.
+This describes first the process of running an analysis through the built in 'Create and Run bcbio workflow App` and then the details to install and run everything locally if desired.

 0. Set some useful environmental variables: